SAP-samples/teched2024-AI180/exercises/javascript/ex0/README.md

 ```shell
 npm run local
 ```
+> [!TIP]
+> Using this command ensures that the application automatically restarts whenever you save changes to your source code.

 ### 4. Verify the Application is Running:
 After a few seconds, you should see the following log message:
 ```